Hub and spoke meetings

 Creating events that truly meet participants’ wants and needs

-In order to create events that truly meet participants’ wants and needs, we need to provide three things:
+To create events that truly meet participants’ wants and needs, we need to provide three things:

 • Appropriate meeting logistics that meet participants’ bodily and sensory needs.